Executive Contract Lawyer

 10. An assignment of developments for Executives should very clearly distinguish between developments that are Employers property and developments outside of the scope of Executive's employment.

-11. Post-employment obligations, including non-compete provisions, should be specific.
+11. Post-employment obligations, including non-compete, no circumvention, no solicitation provisions, should be specific.